 If you’ve got multiple employees who need access to company funds to carry out their jobs, you may be looking for a solution aside from giving them the company checkbook.
 Even if you had a company credit card, how can you check who spent what and why?
 Sure, it’s not a problem for one card, but what if you’ve got 20 field technicians who need to fuel up before their service appointments?

 This sounds like a use case for Bento for Business.
 Bento pairs prepaid debit cards with a full-featured web/mobile app to create a complete employee expense management solution.
-Bento has a quick and easy signup process with a freemium version that ships with two cards and the option for free setup.
+Bento has a quick and easy signup process and a pricing plan that depends on your needs.

 Designed exclusively for small businesses, the whole idea behind Bento is to help business owners save time and headaches when it comes to managing expenses.